 A key facet of your employee development strategy is leadership.

 When it comes to retention, employees really believe that leadership matters.
 According to Deloitte; “A workforce is far more engaged and committed when it trusts its leadership, receives clear communications about corporate strategy, and believes its leaders have the ability to execute on that strategy.
 Workplace culture is essential here.
 Your leaders set the tone of culture from the top down.
 Do your employees support your long-term vision and the purpose of the organisation?
-Do the values of your organization align with those of your people?
+Do the values of your organisation align with those of your people?
 In bureaucratic organisations, strict rules and protocol govern the way things work in a command and control style.
 In flatter, more entrepreneurial organisations, leaders often have an open-door policy, giving your most important talent real access to leadership and a place to ask questions, share concerns and proactively put forward ideas that strengthen company strategy.

 As part of your employee development strategy, keep open lines of communication with your teams and individuals.
 This could include giving employees regular opportunities to provide feedback, both inside and outside of their formal performance reviews and appraisals.
 Make it easy for employees to flag when they need support and help.
 Some people are natural extroverts — they wear their heart on their sleeve and share anything and everything that’s on their mind.
 In contrast, others will tend to bottle things up and may lack the confidence to challenge management when something is wrong.
 These are the people who could slip through the net — you might overlook their gripes or workplace problems and before you know it, they’ve handed in their notice to leave the organisation.